iwswordpress/DRL/_docs/index.md

 TODO?

-- add \_00X to end of rund_used and genes so that we have a job reference and can hae multiple jobs
+- add \_00X to end of rnd_used and genes so that we have a job reference and can hae multiple jobs
 - calculate holdout accuracy for each run and log that to a rnd_accuracy file or include in rnd_used...